Marc Mateu: Club career

 Mateu was born in Valencia.
 Having emerged through local Levante UD's youth academy, he made his first-team debut during the 2008–09 season, in a Segunda División game against Córdoba CF (3–0 home win, 25 minutes played).

 On 10 August 2010, Mateu signed his first professional contract, running until 2013, and was loaned to Segunda División B club Real Unión.
 He subsequently served loans at CD Badajoz and Deportivo Aragón, signing permanently with the latter side after cutting ties with Levante in July 2012.

 On 30 May 2013, Mateu was released by Zaragoza after a bout of indiscipline.
 He moved to Villarreal CF's C team in October, and was promoted to the reserves the following year.

 On 28 July 2015, Mateu signed for CD Numancia of the second tier.
 He scored his first professional goal on 3 April 2016, the decider in a 3–2 home victory over SD Huesca.

 Mateu was a regular starter during his spell at the Nuevo Estadio Los Pajaritos, leaving after relegation in 2020.
-On 23 August of that year, he agreed to a two-year deal with CD Castellón, recently returned to the second division.
+On 23 August that year, he agreed to a two-year deal with CD Castellón, recently returned to the second division.

 On 29 June 2021, after another relegation, Mateu signed a two-year contract with SD Huesca still in division two.
+He terminated his link with the club on 25 July 2023, and agreed to a two-year deal at CD Eldense in the same league later that day.

+During the 2023–24 campaign, Mateu was converted to a left-back and established himself as a starter in that position.
+On 9 June 2025, having suffered relegation, he signed a two-year contract with CD Tenerife which also had dropped down a level.